altmattr/teaching/COMP3000 - Programming Languages/src/11_functions_part_one.md

     }
     return ret;
     ```
     Just like any other return statement, the result of the body is thus `ret`.
 But what is `ret`?
-It is a function definition - which is something we can cal by adding parenthesis to it!
-This is perfect, because that is what we are doing.
+It is a function definition - which is something we can call by adding parenthesis to it!
+This is perfect, because that is exactly what we are doing.
 It's a bit like the program has now evaluated to
     ```
     fun ret(){
         return "there";